emranio/docker-wordpress-multisite/README.md

       - MYSQL_USER=root
     ```

-- If you face `Error establishing a database connection`, delete your `wp-config.php` file and reload.
+- If you face `Error establishing a database connection`, delete your `wp-config.php` file and reload and install it again.

 ### Multi site configuration